Released - 2012

 The album was recorded and mixed in Los Angeles in early 2012, although Chris and Neil had written most if not all of its songs in London the year before.
 They traveled to southern California in January 2012 and remained there for more than two months to work with co-producer Andrew Dawson.
 A classically trained musician, Dawson has proven highly successful as an audio engineer and has won several Grammy Awards in that capacity, primarily with such popular hip-hop acts as Kanye West, Lil Wayne, and Snoop Dogg, among many others.
 Having recently expanded into full-fledged production work, Dawson seemed a good candidate to fulfill the Boys' long-stated desire to record an album with an American hip-hop producer, though they nevertheless reserved for themselves the role of album co-producers.

 As Dawson explained to interviewer Robbie Daw for Idolator. com, "I got an email one day out of the blue from their manager that was like, 'Would you like to talk to Neil and Chris about working on their next album?'
 I was like, hell, yeah—I would love to talk to Neil and Chris about working on their next album!… So Neil and Chris and I started talking on the phone.
 They sent me some demos of songs that they had been recording over the past year."
 They wanted to record in Los Angeles (which they had never done before) to "get that classic L.A. sound," and they ended up recording most of the album at Dawson's new SoundEQ studio.
 Dawson went on to describe how recording the album was a highly collaborative process with a tremendous exchange of ideas between himself and the Boys.
+(Roughly two years later, Dawson would look back fondly on his experience working with them, commenting that he would very much like to work with them again at some point.)

 Although there was a good deal of speculation early as to whether the album would feature any collaborations with hip-hop artists, Neil squelched those rumors in a March 2012 interview in which he said that no such collaborations would be included.
 This is not to say, however, that the album doesn't boast a number of guests artists in supporting roles.
 For instance, indie guitarist Adam Tressler contributed some instrumental backing, and background vocals for several tracks feature veteran L.A. session singers.
 In addition, orchestral parts were recorded at the legendary Capitol Records Studios located in the equally legendary Capitol Tower in Hollywood, where countless classic tracks by everyone from Frank Sinatra and Nat King Cole to the Beach Boys and Green Day have been committed to posterity.